 Let’s understand the working of sight letter of credit with an example –

 Example – Mr. Rick (importer/ buyer) residing in Spain decides to buy goods worth USD 10,000.00 from Miss Erika from Japan.
-Miss Erika (exporter/ seller) insists to use sight letter of credit for the transaction.
-Mr. Rick agrees and applies for sight letter of credit of USD 10,000.00 in the name of Miss Erika from Citibank in Spain.
-Miss Erika nominates Bank of Japan her advising bank.
+Miss Erika (exporter/ seller) insists on using a sight letter of credit for the transaction.
+Mr. Rick agrees and applies for a sight letter of credit of USD 10,000.00 in the name of Miss Erika from Citibank in Spain.
+Miss Erika nominates the Bank of Japan as her advising bank.

 Following is the sequence of the transaction –

 - Bank of Japan forwards the sight letter of credit to Miss Erika.
-Miss Erika checks the terms and accepts it.
+Miss Erika checks the terms and accepts them.

-- Mr. Rick makes the payment of USD 10,000.00 to Citibank Spain as per amount in invoice and sight letter of credit
+- Mr. Rick makes the payment of USD 10,000.00 to Citibank Spain as per the amount in the invoice and sight letter of credit.

-- Citibank Spain hold this money in an escrow account
+- Citibank Spain holds this money in an escrow account

-- Miss Erika submits the original shipping documents (invoice, packing list, bill of lading, etc.) along with the original letter of credit to Bank of Japan.
+- Miss Erika submits the original shipping documents (invoice, packing list, bill of lading, etc.) and the original letter of credit to the Bank of Japan.

-- Bank of Japan reviews the documents in 2 days and forwards it to Citibank Spain
+- Bank of Japan reviews the documents in 2 days and forwards them to Citibank Spain.

-- Citibank Spain takes another 3 days to review the documents and passes it on to Mr. Rick who accepts the documents.
-Also, on the same day, Citibank Spain releases payment of USD 10,000.000 and forwards it to Bank of Japan
+- Citibank Spain takes another 3 days to review the documents and passes them on to Mr. Rick, who accepts the documents.
+Also, on the same day, Citibank Spain releases a payment of USD 10,000.000 and forwards it to the Bank of Japan.

-- Next day Bank of Japan deducts its advising charges from USD 10,000.00 and deposits the remaining payment in the account of Miss Erika.
+- The next day Bank of Japan deducts its advising charges from USD 10,000.00 and deposits the remaining payment in the account of Miss Erika.